 Ahh Rupert Bear!
 He’s our second top special shape.
 Hang on - second, don’t you mean top?
 Well, no, to us there is one balloon that even tops Rupert, but we’ll come to that in a minute.

-After sitting in the bag for around twenty-three years and hearing tells of the dreadful condition of the envelope, we were walking down the field at last year’s fiesta and noticed something being prepared to tether… Yes, it was Rupert back at Bristol and he looked great!
+After sitting in the bag for around twenty-three years and hearing tells of the dreadful condition of the envelope, we were walking down the field at the 2018 fiesta and noticed something being prepared to tether… Yes, it was Rupert back at Bristol and he looked great!

 People were saying it wouldn’t be able to stand up before this, so who is to say another special shape won’t pop up in a few years that was supposedly ruined?
 Let’s wait and see!